Analog cosmological reheating in an ultracold Bose gas: Conclusion

 \section{Conclusion}

-In this work, we have demonstrated by means of classical-statistical simulations how single-component ultracold Bose gases with tunable self-interactions can be employed for simulating the dynamics of post-inflationary reheating.
-We have shown how an expanding spacetime can be encoded in the time dependence of the interaction, and that in the special case of \gls{2d}, arbitrary expanding backgrounds can be associated with a single experiment in post-processing.
+In this work, we have demonstrated by means of classical-statistical simulations how single-component ultracold Bose gases with tunable self-interactions can be employed for simulating the characteristic stages of the dynamics of post-inflationary reheating.
+We have shown how expansion can be encoded in the time dependence of the interaction, and that in the special case of \gls{2d}, arbitrary expanding backgrounds can be associated with a single experiment in post-processing.
 The resonant production of particles in the preheating stage of the early universe, driven by the oscillating inflaton, is mimicked by a modulation of the scattering length inducing parametric instabilities in the \gls{bec}.

 Following the proliferation of secondary instabilities due to non-linear effects, the system enters a turbulent state, characterized by a self-similar transport of energy towards higher momenta.
 We have analyzed the universal scaling exponents describing this direct cascade, which in general undergoes a transition from a driven to a free regime after the inflaton has decayed.
 This transition is characterized by a prescaling stage, where the momentum distribution has already attained its universal scaling form, but the scaling exponents are non-universal and time-dependent, yet fully describe the dynamics of the Bose gas.
 Our set-up opens the door to the experimental observation of both the universal direct cascade and the prescaling regime.